Duke–Michigan men's basketball rivalry: Historical overview

-Duke regards the rivalry as far less significant than the Carolina–Duke rivalry and usually rejects Michigan's claims.
+Duke regards the rivalry as far less significant than the Carolina–Duke rivalry.
 The Duke–Michigan rivalry is fueled by the fact that both institutions strive to be premier academic institutions with solid reputations for producing scholars and student athletes rather than just athletic powerhouses.
 Duke and Michigan have played one another in men's basketball 30 times.
 The teams have played twice in the same season three times: 1963–64, 1991–92, and 2008–09.
 Michigan has played Duke more times than they have any other school outside of the state of Michigan that has never been a member of the Big Ten Conference.
 In turn, Duke's 30 games against Michigan are the most they have played any other school outside of the Maryland-Virginia-North Carolina-South Carolina region that has never been a member of the Atlantic Coast Conference.
 Eight of the meetings between Duke and Michigan have featured opponents both ranked in the top ten in the AP Poll; six times both teams were ranked in the top five.
 Michigan has not faced any of its fellow conference members as many times with both participants so highly ranked.

 The Cazzie Russell-led 1963–64 Wolverines were known for its "Bloody Nose Alley" defense, while the Jeff Mullins-led 1963–64 Blue Devils were regarded as a team that "played in tuxedos".
 Duke had lost National player of the year, NBA first overall selection, NCAA basketball tournament Most Outstanding Player Art Heyman from the previous year's final four team.
 The rivalry began on December 21, 1963, when the 1963–64 Wolverines hosted the 1963–64 Blue Devils at the Yost Fieldhouse, while winning 83-67.
 Duke starting center Jay Buckley had been described in the press as the weak link in the loss, earning the nickname "Link" from his teammates.
 That Duke team avenged the game later in the season in the 1964 NCAA Final Four with a 91-80 victory.
 Buckley contributed 25 points and 14 rebounds against 19 points and 9 rebounds from Bill Buntin.
 After the tournament defeat, the 1964–65 Wolverines came back with double-doubles from Russell, Buntin and Oliver Darden to defeat the 1964–65 Blue Devils 86-79 the following December.
 The teams met every December until 1970, when they went 19 years without playing.